-Person-Centred, Strengths-Based, Trauma-Informed and Evidence-Led.
 We have worked with service users, carers, colleagues in SHSC and partners across Sheffield to coproduce the Clinical and Social Care Strategy.
-In doing so, we have established these foundation principles for care that will inform our approach in different contexts, ranging from Primary Care to the Wider System.
+In doing so, we have established these foundations Person-Centred, Strengths-Based, Trauma-Informed and Evidence-Led as principles for care that will inform our approach in different contexts, ranging from Primary Care to the Wider System.

 Throughout, the aim is simple, which is to improve the quality of care that our service users receive at the same time as reducing health inequalities that adversely impact on many.

-The Clinical and Social Care Strategy sets out a five-year map to use the foundation principles of care to support strategic priorities ranging from Understanding What Matters to People, to Leading the System for Outstanding Care.
-The Strategy will inform other strategic developments and be supported by enabling strategies, including the Quality Strategy.
+The Clinical and Social Care Strategy sets out a 5-year map to use the foundation principles of care to support strategic priorities ranging from Understanding What Matters to People, to Leading the System for Outstanding Care.
+The strategy will inform other strategic developments and be supported by enabling strategies, outlined within the implementation plan.